 Short-haul drivers were specified in the legislation that called for the study.
 The study team recruited short-haul drivers who may use either of the two restart provisions.

 The legislation did not specify a gender requirement.
-The study team recruited a diverse sample of drivers, but has not and will not provide carrier or driver personally identifiable information (PII) to FMCSA or other government agencies.
+The study team recruited a diverse sample of drivers, but has not and will not provide carrier or driver PII to FMCSA or other government agencies.